ImagingInformatics/orthanc-ai-orchestrator/README.md

 purposes only at this point.
 It may evolve into a more mature product over time, but right now, it is 100% work in progress.

+## How does it work? (tl;dr)
+1. Create "workitems" (ie job ticket) via one of two ways:
+    1. Uploading a study into Orthanc (triggers will automatically create a new workitem)
+    2. Manually create your own worklitem
+2. Retrieve workitems via `/workitems/` for a full list or `workitem/xxx` for a specific one
+3. Update the state of an existing work item from SCHEDULE to IN PROGRESS, COMPLETED or CANCELED.

 ---

 # Usage